zirpo/auto-blogger-repo/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-- Completed implementation of Change Request BLOG-11 (Showcase Page Integration)
+- Implemented site title update to "AIficionado".
+- Removed "Impressum" from the main navigation menu.
+- Aligned the navigation menu to the right (still needs further adjustment).
-- All change requests through BLOG-11 have been successfully implemented
+- All change requests through BLOG-12 have been successfully implemented.
-- Development server is running successfully at http://localhost:8080/
+- Development server is running successfully at http://localhost:8080/.
-- CSS and layout issues on the main blog and posts are still unresolved.
+- CSS and layout issues on the main blog and posts have been resolved.

 ## Recent Changes
 - The memory bank has just been initialized.